albipuliga/ItaloCode/README.md

 Refer to the documentation for detailed syntax and examples.

-## Contributing
-We welcome contributions to improve this language.
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## Authors
 - Diana Rubaga
 - Alberto Puliga
 - Gregorio Orlando

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

-## Acknowledgments
-- Thanks to the Italian culinary culture for inspiration.
-- Appreciation to our educational institution for providing the platform for this project.